EinHungerkuenstler/group-theory-experiments/README.md

 # Group theory experiments

 Formalisation of various parts of undergraduate group theory, with an eye on making an interactive Lean game.
+(Still requires a long long way to go)

 ## Contributing